neondatabase/website/content/docs/introduction/roadmap.md

 * **Autoscaling visualizations**

     Adding dynamic charts, populated with real-time data, to help you visualize how autoscaling impacts CPU and RAM usage over time.
+See [Monitoring autoscaling](docs/guides/autoscaling-guide#monitor-autoscaling) for a sneak peek.

 ### Developer workflows